Nemin32/Nemin32.github.io/soulstorm/_posts/2024-09-01-storyrundown.md

 Even poor Toby, whom the fandom dunked on so many times before the game's release has more reasons to be in the plot, since he drives the train.
 But Alf is just... there I guess?
 In conversations most he really does is ask questions or repeat info slightly rephrased.
 His maybe one original idea is to tell Abe to shut down the comms in Slig Barracks, but even there he'd rather die than to help in any way.

-This leads to the unfortunate feeling that Abe is pretty much alone, despite being surrounded by others.
+This leads to the unfortunate feeling that Abe is pretty much alone, despite being surrounded by friends and allies.
 Which in a way is fitting, I suppose, but so much of the game otherwise implies that his actions inspired others to act and there's so little of this actually visible in the game.

 Imagine if during levels you could see Alf sneak around or knock out a few Sligs in the background, maybe operate some machinery so you can pass.
 I understand that making him an interactable character that Abe could approach and talk to or whatnot is beyond the scope of the game, but the game demonstrates that these background actions are supported by the engine, only they're practically never used after the first few levels.